Mads Frøkjær-Jensen

-Mads Frøkjær-Jensen (/da/; born 29 July 1999) is a Danish professional footballer who plays as an attacking midfielder for the club Preston North End.
+Mads Frøkjær-Jensen (/da/; born 29 July 1999) is a Danish professional footballer who plays as an attacking midfielder for Danish Superliga club Brøndby.

+Early life

+Frøkjær-Jensen was born on 29 July 1999 in Hvidovre, a western suburb of Copenhagen.
+He grew up in a family of Brøndby IF supporters and attended matches at Brøndby Stadion from an early age.
+After playing his youth football at several clubs in the Vestegnen area, Frøkjær-Jensen was scouted by OB while attending Efterskolen ved Nyborg and joined the club's academy in 2014.

 Career

 OB

-Frøkjær-Jensen joined OB in 2014.
 On 19 December 2017, Frøkjær-Jensen signed a three-year professional contract active from the summer 2018, which also meant, that he would be promoted permanently to the first team squad.
 He made his official debut on 6 September 2018, Frøkjær-Jensen got his debut for the first team of OB in the Danish Cup.
 He started on the bench, before replacing Nicklas Helenius in the 73rd minute in a 4–0 victory against Akademisk Boldklub.

 Frøkjær-Jensen made his Danish Superliga debut on 14 April 2019 against FC Midtjylland coming in from the bench with 17 minutes left.
 He played a total of five games for the first team in the 2018–19 season.
 On 24 January 2020, OB confirmed that Frøkjær-Jensen had signed a contract extension until the summer 2024.